 In this post, I'll teach you everything you need to know about building your brand style guide - from logo design to website design to marketing materials.

 So whether you're just starting out or you've been in business for years but feel like your branding could use some improvement, read on!

 ↘️ Pssst, pulling your hair out trying to put together a brand guide?
 I got your back!
 I created a super easy-to-follow brand guide template for you to use.
-It's inside The Purposeful Branding Library, enjoy this and more branding tools in one spot!
+Just copy the style guide template and enjoy!

 A brand style guide is a document that outlines the style rules for a business or organization.
 It tells you how to dress your brand in a certain way so that no matter where it is, it's recognizable.
 It can include grammar rules, tone of voice, logo usage, colors, visuals, word usage, and more.

-Having a style guide in place is important for branding your business correctly and consistently.
-You need a style guide to make sure that everyone who represents your company looks and acts consistently, and also to create a unified look for your brand.
+Having a an effective brand guide for small business in place is important for branding your business correctly and consistently.
+You need an organizational style guide to make sure that everyone who represents your company looks and acts consistently, and also to create a unified look for your brand.

-When creating brand guidelines for your business, it's important to consider all of the different elements that make up your brand.
+When figuring out how to create a communications style guide or creating brand guidelines for your business, it's important to consider all of the different elements that make up your brand.
 Here are some tips on how to get started and a video example at the end to help you get it right in no time.

 Your style guide should reflect the essence of your brand, so it's important to start by defining your mission, vision, values and overall brand personality.

 Once you have a clear understanding of this, you can start to define the rules that will help to communicate these values through your branding.